Free & Same Day Ground Shipping | View Details

 Natural Look & Slip Resistant Concrete Sealer

-When applied to a sufficiently porous concrete surface, DryWay will not change or reduce the surface friction coefficient .
+When applied to a sufficiently porous concrete surface, DryWay will not change or reduce the surface friction coefficient.
 In other words, it does not make the surface of the concrete slippery.
 Making it ideal for use on vehicular and foot traffic areas such as; driveways, parking lots, walkways, and sidewalks.

-Surfaces treated with DryWay will bead water, but beading depends greatly upon surface profile and finishing techniques.
-Surfaces with rougher, deeper finishes will shed surface water, where beading could prove to be too difficult.
-DryWay is a penetrating sealer, therefore “beading” is not a direct indicator that the sealer is working.
+Surfaces treated with DryWay will commonly bead water, but beading depends greatly upon surface profile and finishing techniques.
+Surfaces with rougher, deeper finishes will shed surface water, whereas beading could prove to be too difficult.
+DryWay is a solvent-free, water-based penetrating sealer, therefore “beading” is not a direct indicator that the sealer is working.
 Just because a sealer does not bead water, does not mean it’s not working for you!
 Depending upon where it is being used, beading is not always a desired trait in a sealer.

-Does it Stop Mold Growth?
+Does DryWay Stop Mold Growth?

 Similar to using vinyl siding for your home, sealing concrete helps reduce mold growth.
-DryWay reduces and prevents mold, moss, leaf stains, and lichen growth, but it does not 100% completely stop it from growing.
+DryWay reduces and prevents mold, moss, leaf stains, and lichen growth, but it does not 100% completely stop them from growing.
 Sealing the internal pores of the concrete, DryWay prevents deep penetration of water into the concrete.
 The less water the concrete absorbs, the quicker it will take to dry out.
 The quicker the concrete surface dries, the less chance mold can grow on the surface.

 Can DryWay be Used Indoors?